Global Entry is the holy grail for travelers looking to get through the airport fast. But it’s seemingly never been harder to get.

 Mobile Passport is available at most major international U.S. airports.
 In some cases, you’ll find that the lines for Mobile Passport are even shorter than Global Entry.

-Unfortunately, no way to get the TSA PreCheck benefit that comes with Global Entry before you finalize enrollment.
+Unfortunately, there is no way to get the TSA PreCheck benefit that comes with Global Entry before you finalize enrollment.
 Still, Mobile Passport is a great temporary solution while you wait to wrap up Global Entry.

 One thing to keep in mind: Applying for TSA PreCheck typically doesn’t take nearly as long, as the federal government contracts the application process out to private companies.
 So while Global Entry might be more cost-effective as a two-for-one, applying for PreCheck and using Mobile Entry could be much faster.